Introduction

 The easiest way is to take Trail 1 from the Nature Center to the crow's foot junction with Trails 2 and 3, and take 2 down to the creek.
 Explore that area but do not travel downstream past the warning sign.
 Many fossils can be seen there and you can travel upstream a bit to get a sense of the canyon in this part of the Park.

-If you do head up past the 8-2 connector, remember you have to turn back.
+If you do head up past the 8-2 connector, remember you have to turn back!
 Follow the signage and avoid accidents!
-Also, remember the Park rules - no under the falls.
+Also, remember the Park rules - no under or atop the falls.